eibens/gpt3_utils/README.md

 the example with `deno run -A example.ts`. **Warning: Running the example will use some of your API resources.** See [example.ts](example.ts) and [gpt3.ts](gpt3.ts) for details on the TypeScript API.
-Import [gpt3_utils] from GitHub, where `ref` is a Git ref name such as `master` or a version tag:
+Import [gpt3_utils] from GitHub, where `ref` is a Git ref name such as `main` or a version tag:

 ```ts
 import { gpt3 } from "https://raw.githubusercontent.com/eibens/{ref}/gpt3_utils/mod.ts";